BenCaiello/PalmettoBUG/README.md

     - Documentation: this means taking existing .docx files + images --> .rst files --> html --> readthedocs (using pandoc, sphinx).
 Also, ensuring no unintended data is bleeding into the documentation.

-    - Final features % debugging: there are known errors that I plan on fixing before final release of PyPI.
+    - Final features % debugging: there are known errors that I plan on fixing before final release on PyPI.
 Additionally, a proper connection to the Zenodo example dataset will need ot be set up.

 ## Welcome to PalmettoBUG!